 Graduate Program Overview

-- M.A. in British, American and other Anglophone literatures
+- M.A. in British, American, and other Anglophone literatures

-- Ph.D. in British, American and other Anglophone literatures
+- Ph.D. in British, American, and other Anglophone literatures

 Graduate Program Highlights

-At Marquette University, graduate studies in English offers both immediate and long-term rewards.
+At Marquette University, graduate studies in English offer both immediate and long-term rewards.
 While at Marquette, students will enjoy opportunities to: